Who finds themselves piggy in the middle? Pick me!

 So what did I do with my two colleagues?
 I explained to both of them that absolutely everything they said to me was confidential.
 Nothing would be repeated anywhere.
 Over the space of about two years, I kept their confidences which really helped my working relationships with both of them.
 I noticed other people taking sides and things getting more and more difficult at work for them.
 However I was able to navigate complicated situations by being trustworthy.

 After I left that organisation however, things fell apart.
 One of those colleagues thought that I had spoken about them behind their back, which of course I didn’t.
 They accused me of telling the other something they had said in private.
 Except they hadn’t – they had told a car full of people.
-Here I was with the potential to enter another drama triangle - both of us feeling the victim, both of us accusing the other of being a perpetrator and at least one of us (me) wanting to pull someone else in to the protect them.
+Here I was with the potential to enter another drama triangle - both of us feeling the victim, both of us accusing the other of being a perpetrator and at least one of us (me) wanting to pull someone else in to protect them.

 Instead, I chose not to play the game.